Yankees vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been underdogs in 34 games this season and have come away with the win 13 times (38.2%) in those contests.
+- The Yankees have come away with 13 wins in the 35 contests they have been listed as the underdogs in this season.

-- New York has a record of 8-7 in games where oddsmakers have it as underdogs of at least +120 on the moneyline.
+- This season, New York has won eight of its 19 games, or 42.1%, when it's the underdog by at least +115 on the moneyline.

-- The Yankees have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Yankees have a 46.5% chance of coming away with a victory in the contest.

-- New York's games have gone over the total in 48 of its 108 chances.
+- So far this season, New York and its opponents have hit the over in 49 of its 109 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!